Dear Team Omega student,

 Where: 232, 271, 278, and 280.

-What: A brief overview of your child's schedule.
+What: You will have the opportunity to meet the team teachers and receive a brief overview of your child's schedule.

 When you do your back-to-school shopping, we suggest the following:

 * four one-inch hardcover, three-ring binders, preferably different colors

 * notebook paper

 This year students will study life science.
 Major units include ecology, cells and the three domains of living things.
 As part of our study of the domains, we will be dissecting various representative organisms.

 An emphasis will be placed on writing to express ideas.
 Expect to see two to four homework assignments per week and extensive use of the assignment book.
 There will also be labs on a regular basis.